 Open a company in China

-A foreign investor who wants to set up a company in China needs a few details before registering his company – he may be interested in what type of company suits best to his business, the procedure for incorporation, the documents required by the Chinese authorities etc. Our law firm in China can offer all these details and help the foreign citizen register companies without traveling to China.
+A foreign investor who wants to set up a company in China needs a few details before registering his/her company.
+He/she may be interested in what type of company suits best to his/her business, the procedure for incorporation, the documents required by the Chinese authorities etc. Our law firm in China can offer all these details and help the foreign citizen register companies without traveling to China.
 For accounting services, rules for hiring employees, virtual office and other additional services, the foreign entrepreneur may contact our Chinese lawyers.
 The most common type of business chosen by foreign entrepreneurs in China is the wholly foreign-owned enterprise (WFOE).
 Other types of companies are presented by our lawyer in China, who can help you with company incorporation procedures:

-partnership enterprise for foreign investors who want to open small businesses;
+- partnership enterprise for foreign investors who want to open small businesses;

-representative office to test and verify the market without trading activities;
+- representative office to test and verify the market without trading activities;

-joint ventures for professional and experienced business persons in China;
+- joint ventures for professional and experienced business persons in China;

-Hong-Kong company under certain conditions which can be explained by our advisors.
+- Hong-Kong company under certain conditions which can be explained by our advisors.

 How to register a company with the Trade Register in China

-Company registration is a necessary step for every investor who wants to start up a company and do business in China.
+Company registration is a necessary step for every investor who wants to start a company and do business in China.
 Several stages need to be completed before registering a company in China.
 These include the following:

 • Name search and reservation – prepare three or four company names (in Chinese) and submit them with the local industry and commerce administration bureau.
 They will confirm the name availability and reserve it for your business.
 The reservation is valid for six months, with the possibility of extension.
-The name search and reservation takes one working day to complete;
+The name search and reservation take one working day to complete;

-• Examination and approval – after the company name is reserved, you need to obtain the approval of the investment project from the Shanghai Municipal Commission of Commerce.
+• Examination and approval – after the company name is reserved, you need to obtain the approval for the investment project from the Shanghai Municipal Commission of Commerce.
 A series of documents need to be submitted in order to acquire this approval.
 A maximum amount of 30 working days are necessary for completing this step;

 • Registration for business license – once the approval certificate is issued, you need to register your business with the Administration for Industry and Commerce.
 This usually takes 15 working days to complete.